Calling all music geeks!

 The Value Of Vinyl

 Third Man Records is keeping the heart of music alive.
-If you’re like me, then you realize the value of listening to an album on vinyl.
+If you’re like me, then you realize the value of listening to an album on vinyl and with companies that provide vinyl pressing services, hopefully the vinyl record industry continues for a very long time.
+Seeing as buying vinyls have made a come back, this is a positive sign for the music industry.
 There is nothing quite like owning a pressed record from a band.
 Records create a tangible connection with an artist, and when you hold a record, the music is no longer a series of seemingly random mp3’s.
 A vinyl album is a personal love-letter from a band, from its glorious artwork to the album’s actual scent.
 Plus, the science behind records is actually quite amazing.

 It’s time to dust off that old turntable and get listening, everybody.